 2. CPTPP took effect on December 30, 2018.
 Currently, 8 countries including Mexico, Japan, Singapore, Australia, New Zealand, Canada, Vietnam and Peru have completed the domestic approval procedure.
 Brunei, Malaysia and Chile have not yet completed the domestic approval procedure.
 At present, in addition to Taiwan, the United Kingdom and China are applying for membership.

-3. The population of CPTPP member states takes up nearly 500 million (7% of the global population), with the total GDP exceeding 11 trillion US dollars (13.1% of the global GDP), and the trade value accounting for more than 24% of Taiwan’s total trade value.
+3. The population of CPTPP member states takes up nearly 500 million (7% of the global population), with total GDP exceeding 11 trillion US dollars (13.1% of the global GDP), and trade value accounting for more than 24% of Taiwan’s total trade value.
 Taiwan’s participation in the CPTPP is an important step towards regional economic integration.
 Currently, Taiwan is consolidating and amending relevant laws and regulations (e.g., the Copyright Act, the Trademark Act and the Patent Act) in order to comply with the norms for joining the CPTPP.

-B. Taiwan lifted the restrictions on food import from the five prefectures including Fukushima in February 2022 by applying scientific testing and international standards
+B. Taiwan lifted the restrictions on food import from five prefectures including Fukushima in February 2022 by applying scientific testing and international standards

-1. To cooperate with the policy of lifting the restrictions on food import from the five prefectures including Fukushima (Fukushima, Ibaraki, Tochigi, Gunma and Chiba), the Ministry of Health and Welfare announced the “Japanese food items and production areas no longer subject to import inspections (namely the import ban)” on February 21, 2022.
-Moreover, the “radiation test certificates should be available for specific food imported from Japan to be inspected by inspection agencies” was promulgated to adjust the control measures for Japanese food from regional control to product risk control, which took effect immediately.
+1. To cooperate with the policy of lifting the restrictions on food import from five prefectures including Fukushima (Fukushima, Ibaraki, Tochigi, Gunma and Chiba), the Ministry of Health and Welfare announced the “Japanese food items and production areas no longer subject to import inspections (namely the import ban)” on February 21, 2022.
+Moreover, “radiation test certificates should be available for specific food imported from Japan to be inspected by inspection agencies” was promulgated to adjust the control measures for Japanese food from regional control to product risk control, which took effect immediately.

 2. Regarding the approval of food imports from the five prefectures including Fukushima, Japan, the Taiwan government adopted the three principles of “scientific testing, stricter than international standards and ensuring food safety,” as well as going from “prohibiting the import from specific areas” to “prohibiting the import of specific items.”
 Risky items are required to provide double certificates (radiation certificate and certificate of origin), and batch-by-batch inspections of food from the five prefectures including Fukushima are performed at the border.
 The three packaged measures are adopted to actively manage food safety and maintain public food safety.